How to Spot – and Defeat – Disruption on the Internet

 2. Pretend it’s hopeless because we’ll be squashed if we try.
 For example, every time a whistleblower leaks information, say “he’s going to be bumped off”.
 If people talk about protesting, organizing, boycotting, shareholder activism, spreading the real facts, moving our money or taking other constructive action, write things to scare and discourage people, say something like “we don’t have any chance because they have drones and they’ll just kill us if we try”, or “Americans are too stupid, lazy and greedy, so they’ll never help out.”
 Encourage people to be apathetic instead of trying to change things.

 3. Demand complete, fool-proof and guaranteed solutions to the problems being discussed.
-For example, if a reporter breaks the story that the big banks conspired to rig a market, ask “given that people are selfish and that no regulation can close all possible loopholes … how are you going to change human nature?”, and pretend that it’s not worth talking about the details of the market manipulation.
+For example, if a reporter breaks the story that the big banks conspired to rig a market, ask “given that people are selfish and that no regulation can close all possible loopholes”, pretend that it’s not worth talking about the details of the manipulation.
 This discourages people from reporting on and publicizing the corruption, fraud and other real problems.
 And it ensures that not enough people will spread the facts so that the majority know what’s really going on.

 4. Suggest extreme, over-the-top, counter-productive solutions which will hurt more than help, or which are wholly disproportionate to what is being discussed.
 For example, if the discussion is whether or not to break up the big banks or to go back on the gold standard, say that everyone over 30 should be killed because they are sell-outs and irredeemable, or that all of the banks should be bombed.
-This discredits the attempt to spread the facts and to organize, and is simply the web method of the provocateur.
+This discredits the attempt to spread the facts and to organize.

 5. Pretend that alternative media – such as blogs written by the top experts in their fields, without any middleman – are untrustworthy or are motivated solely by money (for example, use the derogatory term “blogspam” for any blog posting, pretending that there is no original or insightful reporting, but that the person is simply doing it for ad revenue).